Blog Updated June 2022

 Focused Extracorporeal Shockwave Therapy (fESWT)

+Lithotripsy is a form of focused extracorporeal shockwave therapy.
 Focused shockwaves can be made by either reflecting waves so they converge on a single point, or by creating multiple waves that travel to a single point.3 The purpose of focused shockwaves is to create a wave of large amplitude, thus having a large effect deep within the body at a very specific site.3 This is why lithotripsy only breaks up kidney stones and not the cells that the shockwaves pass through.

 Radial Extracorporeal Shockwave Therapy (rESWT)

 Radial shockwave therapy has a single source of acoustic waves.
-These are typically generated by a projectile traveling down a tube and hitting a metal plate, the applicator or emitter, pressed against a patient’s skin.3 This impact causes a wave that propagates through tissue away from the applicator in every direction possible, much like the ripples in water that move away from a stone thrown into a lake.3 Unlike focused shockwave, the deeper into the body the radial shockwave travels, the less energy it has.
+These are typically generated by a projectile traveling down a tube and hitting a metal plate, the applicator or emitter, which is pressed against a patient’s skin.3 This impact causes a wave that propagates through tissue away from the applicator in every direction possible, much like the ripples in water that move away from a stone thrown into a lake.3 Unlike focused shockwave, the deeper into the body the radial shockwave travels, the less energy it has.

 Shockwave Therapy Used in Physiotherapy